ENVIRONMENTAL

 The size distribution of fish within the juvenile population gives an indication of the number of juvenile fish maturing and entering the breeding population.

-A score of 0.50 equates to a reporting year (season) at the median reference level, indicating no increase or decrease in the catch rate from the long-term average (2011–2022).
-In 2023, Fish recruitment scored 0.47, equating to an overall poor grade (D) across the harbour.
-This is a notable decline from the previous year’s results (0.57 and satisfactory grade (C)).
+A score of 0.50 equates to a reporting year (season) at the median reference level, indicating no increase or decrease in the catch rate from the long-term average (2011–2023).
+In 2024, Fish recruitment scored 0.57, equating to an overall satisfactory grade (C) across the harbour.
+This is a return to satisfactory grade after the poor score and grade in 2023 (0.47, D).
+The lower score and grade from the previous year was due to a reduction in Pikey bream catch rates.
+In 2024, eleven of the twelve zones assessed either increased in score and grade for fish recruitment, or remained the same.

 MUD CRABS

-For sex ratio there was a general improvement from the previous year’s results.
-Three zones still received very low scores (0.00) and very poor grades (E).
-However, two zones improved from poor grades (D) to a satisfactory grade (C) for Calliope Estuary (2022: 0.29, 2023: 0.62) and a good grade (B) Boat Creek (2022: 0.43, 2023: 0.71).
-Another highlight is the high score (1.00) and very good grade (A) for Rodds Bay (previously not calculated due to insufficient crab data).
-It is important to note these scores were based on a relatively small sample of mud crabs.
+For sex ratio there was a general decline from the previous year’s results.
+Six of the seven zones received very low scores (0.00-0.20) and very poor grades (E), and one – Boat Creek – received a poor score and grade (0.25, D) – a decline from a good (B) grade in 2023.
 A higher proportion of females compared to males of the same size (>15 cm spine width) suggests that fishers are observing regulations for the release of female crabs.
 Natural factors (temperature, reproduction cycle, etc.) may also be influencing sex ratio scores and cannot be ruled out.
 Research is required to understand how mud crab populations are impacted by a female-dominated sex ratio.

-As with the previous year, prevalence of rust spot lesions was very low and all zones where scores could be calculated received high scores (0.88–1.00) and very good grades (A).
-The average incidence of rust spot lesions across all monitored zones was 0% in February 2023 and 10.3% in June 2023, considerably lower than the 37% incidence recorded in 2012 or less than half of the 22% recorded in the late 1990s.
+As with the previous year, prevalence of rust spot lesions was very low and six of the seven zones received very high scores (0.96–1.00) and very good grades (A), while one zone – Graham Creek – received a high score (0.73, B).
+The average incidence of rust spot lesions across all monitored zones was 0% in March 2024, and 4.5% in July 2024, considerably lower than the 37% incidence recorded in 2012 or less than half of the 22% recorded in the late 1990s.